salemove/jaeger-client-ruby/README.md

 `Probabilistic` sampler samples traces with probability equal to `rate` (must be between 0.0 and 1.0).
 This can be enabled by setting `Jaeger::Client::Samplers::Probabilistic.new(rate: 0.1)`

+#### Ratelimiting sampler

+`Ratelimiting` sampler samples at most `max_traces_per_second`.
+The distribution of sampled traces follows burstiness of the service, i.e. a service with uniformly distributed requests will have those requests sampled uniformly as well, but if requests are bursty, especially sub-second, then a number of sequential requests can be sampled each second.

+Set `sampler` to `Jaeger::Client::Samplers::Ratelimiting.new(max_traces_per_second: 100)`

 ### Zipkin HTTP B3 compatible header propagation

 Jaeger Tracer supports Zipkin B3 Propagation HTTP headers, which are used by a lot of Zipkin tracers.
 This means that you can use Jaeger in conjunction with OpenZipkin tracers.